How good is the Peak Design Travel Tripod?

 Above: The Peak Design Travel Tripod is on the left and our current tripod on the right

 In our opinion, this is where we think the Peak Design tripod really excels.
 It is sleek and compact in size.
-When closed it is a meer 39.4cm tall and 7.9cm wide.
-The height is similar to our current tripod at 40cm (see above) however it is most noticeable between the width of the two tripods.
+When closed it is a mere 39.4cm tall and 7.9cm wide.
+The height is similar to our current tripod at 40cm (see above), however, it is most noticeable between the width of the two tripods.
 Peak Design have been able to achieve this by streamlining and reshaping the legs to neatly fold in to avoid any dead space between the legs and the centre column.
 The ball head has also been redesigned making it more compact and sits snugly at the top of the tripod.

 As stated above, you may find other tripods listed online that are shorter but take into consideration again the overall standing height plus the head of the tripod in your comparisons.

 A key factor to consider when purchasing a tripod is the standing height of the tripod.
-This is particularly important if your camera does NOT have an articulating LCD screen, as you will be constantly bending your back to compose your shot.
+This is particularly important if your camera does NOT have an articulating LCD screen, as you will be constantly bending your back to compose your shots.
 The Peak Design Travel Tripod has a height of 130.2 cm/ 51.3in is comparative to our current tripod.
 When researching the specifications of a tripod you should always check the height of the tripod with the centre column lowered.
 Beware, many tripods in the market are advertised with the height being with the centre column fully extended.
 In our opinion, it is always better to have a tripod that is too tall rather than one that is too short.

 As a rule we do not suggest ever extending the centre column of a tripod more than half way as this may introduce instability resulting in camera shake.
-If you really need t0 fully extend the centre column, the Peak Design tripod will attain a height of 152.4cm/60in (ours is 162cm/63.8in).
+If you really need to fully extend the centre column, the Peak Design tripod will attain a height of 152.4cm/60in (ours is 162cm/63.8in).

 Regardless of which model of Peak Design tripod you purchase (Carbon Fibre or Aluminium), they both have a load capacity of 9.1 kg (20 lbs), making it perfect for any camera and lens combination up to full-frame DSLR with a telephoto lens.
 In addition, there is the added option to add more stability by hanging an extra weight off the centre column hook (see image below).